NicholasRabbit/C-Code/Notes_of_Learning_C.md

 `objdump -dS xxx.out`

-The value of the middle row and the value of last row are oppiste.
+The value of the middle row and the value of last row are opposite.

 35 0b 20 00  ------> 0x200b35